waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ![alt text](images/mlz_workflow.png "workflow")

 Once the model has been approved, it has been deployed in order to act as a scoring service.
 On top of this service, an API was created and published to the API developer Portal.
 In other words, this scoring service is callable trough API.
-This API is available in the banking product from the [IBM Developer Portal] under the API path **GET /customers/loan/** .
+Objectives today are to discover, test and use this Financial Risk Management API.

 ## Included Components